-- 1990: Russia agrees to supply India with cryogenic upper stage rockets and technology.
-The United States imposes sanctions on Russia until, in 1993, Russia agrees to limit the transfer to hardware and not technology.
-However, India claims it has acquired the technology to produce the rockets on its own. - 1994: India launches the PSLV.
-Stages 1 and 3 are 2.8 meter-diameter solid-fuel rockets.
-Stages 2 and 4 are liquid-fuel Vikas engines derived from French technology transfers in the 1980s. - 1994: This is the earliest date for which the Surya ICBM program, using PSLV technology, is reported to have been officially authorized.
-However, India's space and missile engineers-if not the "official" Indian Government-had opened the option much earlier. - 1998: India tests nuclear weapons after decades of protesting that its nuclear program was exclusively peaceful. - 1999: India flies the Agni II, an extended range missile that tests reentry vehicle "technology [that] can be integrated with the PSLV programme to creat an - ICBM" according to a defence ministry official.
-19 1999: Defense News cites Indian Defence Research and Development Organisation (DRDO) officials as stating that the Surya is under development.
-20 - November 6, 1999: India's Minister of State for Defence (and former head of DRDO) Bachi Singh Rawat says India is developing an ICBM known as Surya that would "have a range of up to 5,000 km."
-21 November 23, 1999: Rawat is reported to have been stripped of his portfolio - after his ICBM disclosure.22 - 2001: Khrunichev State Space Science and Production Center announces that it will supply five more cryogenic upper stages to India within the next 3 years.
-23 - 2001: The cryogenic engine is reported to be "the Surya's test-bed."
-24 2001: A U.S. National Intelligence Estimate states, "India could convert its polar space launch vehicle into an ICBM within a year or two of a decision to do so."
-25 - 2004: A Russian Academy of Sciences Deputy Director states that India is planthe Surya ICBM with a range of 8,000 to 12,000 kilometers.26 - 2005: According to Indian Ministry of Defence sources, there are plans to use the non-cryogenic Vikas stage for the Surya and to have the missile deliver a 21⁄2 to 31⁄2 metric ton payload with two or three warheads with explosive yields of 15 to 20 kilotons.27
+- 1999: India flies the Agni II, an extended range missile that tests reentry vehicle "technology [that] can be integrated with the PSLV programme to creat an ICBM" according to a defence ministry official.
+19 - 1999: Defense News cites Indian Defence Research and Development Organisation (DRDO) officials as stating that the Surya is under development.20 November 6, 1999: India's Minister of State for Defence (and former head of - DRDO) Bachi Singh Rawat says India is developing an ICBM known as Surya that would "have a range of up to 5,000 km."
+21 - November 23, 1999: Rawat is reported to have been stripped of his portfolio after his ICBM disclosure.22 - 2001: Khrunichev State Space Science and Production Center announces that it will supply five more cryogenic upper stages to India within the next 3 years.23 - 2001: The cryogenic engine is reported to be "the Surya's test-bed."
+24 - 2001: A U.S. National Intelligence Estimate states, "India could convert its polar space launch vehicle into an ICBM within a year or two of a decision to do so.' - 2004: A Russian Academy of Sciences Deputy Director states that India is planning to increase the range of the Agni missile to 5,000 kilometers and to design the Surya ICBM with a range of 8,000 to 12,000 kilometers.26 - 2005: According to Indian Ministry of Defence sources, there are plans to use the non-cryogenic Vikas stage for the Surya and to have the missile deliver a 21⁄2 to 31⁄2 metric ton payload with two or three warheads with explosive yields of 15 to 20 kilotons.27